Click to Rate and Give Feedback

 The s parameter exceeds the maximum length allowed by the operating system.

-The following code example demonstrates how to convert the contents of a managed String class to unmanaged memory and then dispose of the unmanaged memory when done.
+The following example demonstrates how to convert the contents of a managed String class to unmanaged memory and then dispose of the unmanaged memory when done.

 using namespace System;